uschen/docker-rpi4-imagebuilder/README.md

       -i IMAGE  Name of the docker image (including tag) to use as package build environment.
       -o DIR    Destination directory to store output compressed image to.

+## 2. Create Docker Build container

+Build a container that will act as package build environment:

+    docker build -t docker-rpi4-imagebuilder:19.10 -f Dockerfile-ubuntu-19.10 .

+In this example the target is Ubuntu 19.10 but you can create and modify `Dockerfile-nnn` to match your target environment.
+(I have only tested with Ubuntu 19.10, since that is what the source image is built from.)

+## 3. Building packages

 To build an Ubuntu Eoan Raspberry Pi 4B image run following commands:

    # create destination directory to store the build results
     mkdir output

-   # MAKE SURE YOU HAVE ALREADY MADE YOUR BUILD ENVIRONMENT CONTAINER like thus:
-    docker build -t docker-rpi4-imagebuilder:19.10 -f Dockerfile-ubuntu-19.10 .

    # build package from source directory
     # ./build-image -i docker-rpi4-imagebuilder:19.10 -o output ~/directory_with_the_scripts